Rose Philippine Duchesne: Buildings

+In 2018, on discovering Duchesne's ownership of enslaved people, the Digby Stuart College in London, England, founded by the Sisters of the Sacred Heart, renamed the Duchesne Building after South African President Nelson Mandela.

 Veneration

 Initially buried in the convent cemetery, Duchesne's remains were exhumed three years later and intact.
 She was then reburied in a crypt within a small shrine on the convent grounds.
 The cause for Duchesne's canonization was introduced in 1895, and she was declared Venerable in 1909 by Pope Pius X. Duchesne was beatified by Pope Pius XII on May 12, 1940, and the cause for her canonization was opened on April 9, 1943.
 The Holy See ordered in 1951 that she be buried more suitably.
 Construction was begun on a larger shrine, and her remains were moved there on June 13 of the following year.
-Pope John Paul II canonized her on July 3, 1988.
+Pope John Paul II canonized Duchesne on July 3, 1988.